Hoeijmakers/tayph/docs/getting_started.rst

 where:

-- ::`input_folder` is the data path to your s1d files as molecfit does act on the one dimensional files, i.e. ::`'/Users/tayph/downloads/demo_data/kelt-9-spectra'`.
+- :code:`input_folder` is the data path to your s1d files as molecfit does act on the one dimensional files, i.e. :code:`'/Users/tayph/downloads/demo_data/kelt-9-spectra'`.
-- ::`mode` indicates the mode in which molecfit should be called.
-The options are 1. ::`GUI`, 2. ::`batch` or 3. ::`both`, executing the GUI (1), applying the corrections after the successful execution of the GUI and saving of the parameters in HARPSN.fits (see above) (2) or executing both the GUI and apply the corrections in one call (3).
+- :code:`mode` indicates the mode in which molecfit should be called.
+The options are 1. :code:`GUI`, 2. :code:`batch` or 3. :code:`both`, executing the GUI (1), applying the corrections after the successful execution of the GUI and saving of the parameters in HARPSN.fits (see above) (2) or executing both the GUI and apply the corrections in one call (3).
-- ::`instrument` indicates the instrument you are working with, i.e. ::`'HARPSN'`.
+- :code:`instrument` indicates the instrument you are working with, i.e. :code:`'HARPSN'`.

 .. note::
     The GUI requires screen access, so remember to add -X when logging into an external server.
 The batch process runs through without interaction.